 (We do not know of any identities applicable to cross product or selection.)
 In addition, the user may supply rewriting rules for user-defined operators, which we will make use of if present.
 The constraints are rewritten using these rules until no rule applies.
 At this point, D may appear alone on the rhs of some constraints.
 We simply delete these, since a constraint of this form is satisfied by any instance.
 Note that we do not always succeed in eliminating D from the constraints.
-However, this is acceptable, since a constraint containing D can still be checked.

-EXAMPLE 12 We continue with the constraints from Example 11:
+However, this is acceptable, since a constraint containing Dcan still be checked.
+Example 14 We continue with the constraints from Examples 11 and 13:

-$$R \cap T \subseteq D^r, \qquad U \subseteq \pi(D^r).$$
+$$R \times T \subseteq D^2$$ , $U \subseteq \pi_2(D^2)$.